Altintas-Ferhat/Memory_Game/README.md

 1.Download the source code

-2.At the directory run - npm init
+2.Type "npm init" in the terminal

-3.Start the game with - npm start
+3.Type "npm start" to start the game

 Have fun.:)